wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

+= 1.2.x =
+- Hide "inside" link if post type is draft, since you can't create new post inside a page with status draft (limitation/bug with Wordpress)
+-

 = 1.2.1 =
 - Fixed wrong count if WPML where activated and future or private posts existed for a language
 - Show info message if no posts found after fetching posts with AJAX